Vinayak Damodar Savarkar: Hindu orthodoxy

 He was an ardent critique of a number of Hindu religious practices he saw as irrational and viewed them as a hindrance to the material progress of the Hindus.
 He believed that religion is an unimportant aspect of "Hindu identity".

-He was opposed to the caste system and in his 1931 essay titled Seven Shackles of the Hindu Society, he wrote "One of the most important components of such injunctions of the past that we have blindly carried on and which deserves to be thrown in the dustbins of history is the rigid caste system".

 However, in 1939, Savarkar assured that his party Hindu Mahasabha won't necessarily support entry of the untouchables into temples.
 Savarkar said, "Thus the Party will not introduce or support compulsory Legislature regarding Temple Entry by the untouchables etc. in old temples beyond the limit to which the non-Hindus are allowed by custom as in force today."

+Caste

+Savarkar was opposed to the caste system and was among the foremost staunchly anti-caste activists of his era.
+He was strongly in opposition of untouchability, condemned casteism, ate food together with dalits in public, and helped established a temple open to all irrespective of caste.
+He is widely regarded as a caste reformer and progressive in Maharashtra.
+He encouraged inter-caste marriages amongst Hindus as a way of developing a pan-Hindu identity, and used references to instances of inter-caste marriages in Hindu texts to attack prevailing ideas of caste purity and to argue for a pan-Hindu unity.
+In a 1931 essay titled Seven Shackles of the Hindu Society, he wrote:

+One of the most important components of such injunctions of the past that we have blindly carried on and which deserves to be thrown in the dustbins of history is the rigid caste system.

+He was an admirer of anti-caste reformer BR Ambedkar, but resented what he saw as Ambedkar's "occasional anti-Hindu utterances and attitude" and criticised Ambedkar's ideas on Hinduism following Ambedkar's conversion to Buddhism.
+Ambedkar criticised Savarkar's inclusion of all "depressed classes" in the Hindu fold.
+Savarkar's views on caste, especially his opposition to untouchability, garnered fierce and at times violent opposition from orthodox Hindus and upper castes.